ErickAC12/wishlist-angular/README.md

-# Wishlist made with Angular
+# Wishlist made with Angular, Typescript and Bootstrap.